WR 122 Robillard & Fierman: Find Articles

 Remember that articles represent a wide swath of quality, politics, and bias, so be sure you know why the information was created!
 See the Evaluate Sources tab on this guide for some ways to think about online sources.

-Video: Find Articles through the PCC Library
+Find Articles in Library Databases

 Reading a Search Results Page from a Library Database